Brihaspati: Iconography

 The icon of Brihaspati makes his body golden, with his legs striped blue and his head covered with a halo of moon and stars.
 He holds different items depending on the region.
 In parts of South Asia he holds a container containing soma, sometimes with a tamed tiger.
 Elsewhere, his icon carries a stick, a lotus and beads.
 Brihaspati was married to Tara.
-In some medieval mythologies, Tara was abducted by Chandra.
-Tara bore a son, Budha (planet Mercury).
+In some medieval mythologies, Tara was abducted by Chandra with whom she bore a son, Budha (Mercury).

 Dedicated day

 Thursday is considered to be the dedicated day for Brihaspati.
-According Hindu mythology, praying to Brihaspati on Thursday provides astrological benefits.
+According to Hindu mythology, praying to Brihaspati on Thursday provides astrological benefits.